voxmedia/github-action-slack-notify-build/CONTRIBUTING.md

 # build out the new dist code
 yarn build

-# commit it (where X.X is the new version)
+# commit it (where X.X.X is the new version)
-git commit -am 'vX.X'
+git commit -am 'vX.X.X'

-# tag the specific version (where X.X is the new version)
+# tag the specific version (where X.X.X is the new version)
-git tag -a vX.X -m 'vX.X'
+git tag -a vX.X -m 'vX.X.X'

 # update the tag for the major version (where X is the major version)
+# FIRST: delete the existing major version tag
+git tag -d vX

+# NEXT: re-add the major version tag
-git tag -a vX
+git tag vX

+# FINALLY: remove the old major version tag from remote origin:
+git push origin :refs/tags/vX

-# push up the commit and the t
+# push up the commit and the new tags
 git push && git push --tags
 ```